ynput/ayon-documentation/website/docs/admin_settings.md

 ### Project

-Project tab contains most of ayon settings and all of them can be configured and overridden on a per-project basis if need be.
+Project tab contains most of AYON settings and all of them can be configured and overridden on a per-project basis if need be.
 This includes most of the workflow behaviors like what formats to export, naming conventions, publishing validations, automatic assets loaders and a lot more.

 We recommend to try to keep as many configurations as possible on a studio level and only override selectively, because micromanaging all of the project settings might become cumbersome down the line.
 Most of the settings can be safely adjusted and locked on a project after the production started.